AdobeDocs/id-service.en/help/reference/analytics-reference/cname.md

 Adobe still recommends the use of a CNAME in conjunction with the visitor ID service.
 This allows the first party visitor ID to persisted using HTTP cookies which makes the cookies more durable.

-## Opt-outs
+## OPTOUT

-Adobe offers the APIs to share opt-out signals with our systems so you can provide ways for users to optout of tracking.
-We provide detailed instructions can be found on [opt-out](https://docs.adobe.com/content/help/en/analytics/implementation/javascript-implementation/data-collection/opt-out.md) and [opt-in](https://docs.adobe.com/content/help/en/id-service/using/implementation-guides/opt-in-service/optin-overview.md)
+Adobe provides customers with the APIs to share opt-out signals with our systems so customers in turn can enable users to optout of tracking.
+We provide detailed instructions on how customer can implement the proper controls to support user choice; either the [opt-out API](https://docs.adobe.com/content/help/en/analytics/implementation/javascript-implementation/data-collection/opt-out.md) or options to [prevent cookie from firing](https://docs.adobe.com/content/help/en/id-service/using/implementation-guides/opt-in-service/optin-overview.md) until consent is obtained

 ## Enable CNAME support with the Experience Cloud Identity Service {#section-25d4feb686d944e3a877d7aad8dbdf9a}